 At Arma, we have always believed that it is important to be part of and contribute to the neighbourhood in which we live and work.
 Our Corporate Social Responsibility programme is therefore geared towards providing impactful philanthropy and mutually beneficial engagement opportunities within our local community.

-Our current philanthropy programme is focused on Connect London, a new fund set up by the well-established London Community Foundation, with the aim of tackling isolation and improving wellbeing amongst disadvantaged Londoners of all ages and backgrounds.
-The London Community Foundation has already invested over £70 million across the capital and we are really excited to partner with them for this new initiative.
+Our current philanthropy programme is focused on the Youth Futures Fund, a new fund set up by the well-established London Community Foundation, with the aim of improving the wellbeing and mental health of young people across the city, particularly those that have been hard hit by the pandemic and are facing worsening job prospects, greater risk of violence and abuse and fewer opportunities and activities.
+The London Community Foundation has already invested over £100 million across the capital, and we are really excited to partner with them for this new initiative.

 ARK Globe Academy